MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

 <img src="https://imgur.com/NJxodvq.png" width="25%" />

-The story of the life of Louis Braille and how he lost his eye sight and how his frustration at being unable to read ultimately motivated him to develop a system for reading
+The story of the life of Louis Braille and how he lost his eye sight and how his frustration at being unable to read ultimately motivated him to develop a raised alphabet.

 <a href="https://www.bookdepository.com/Six-Dots-Story-Young-Louis-Braille-Jen-Bryant/9780449813379?ref=grid-view&qid=1665672398249&sr=1-1#" rel="nofollow"> Buy on BookDepository</a>
-<a href="" rel="nofollow">Buy on Orell Füssli</a>
+<a href="xxx" rel="nofollow">Buy on Orell Füssli</a>

-## The Flag Book, Lonely Planet Kids
+## Title here

 <img src="https://imgur.com/7nRyPSf.png" width="25%" />